darksupernova279/traverse/README.md

 - This number indicates how many tests you want to run in parallel.
 If this is set to 0, traverse will run 1 test at a time sequentially.
 If you set this to 3 it would execute 4 tests at the same time.

 Debug Enabled
-- If you enable this, traverse will only run tests in the debug.json file in the tests directory
+- If you enable this, traverse will only run tests in the debug.json file in the tests directory.
+This will not be automatically created, so copy-paste the regression.json and rename it to debug.json so you can make use of this feature.

 Report Type
 - This changes what report will be used.